Om1toikhongbiet/PreClip/README.md

 # PreClip - Advanced Clipboard Manager

-A lightweight clipboard manager built with Electron that monitors your system clipboard and allows you to easily manage, copy, edit, and paste multiple items from your clipboard history.
+A lightweight clipboard manager built with ElectronJS that monitors your system clipboard and allows you to easily manage, copy, edit, and paste multiple items from your clipboard history.
+Features a built-in image editor powered by TUI Image Editor.

 ## Features